Marfa-Research/mofreak/README.md

-Mofreak
+MoFREAK
 ===========

-MoFreak motion descriptor for action recognition.
+MoFREAK motion descriptor for action recognition.

 Requires opencv and opencv_contrib, see `Dockerfile` for more information.